c-er/15424-project/animation/README.md

 These animations were created using the [manim framework](https://github.com/3b1b/manim) (also used by 3blue1brown for his youtube videos).
 The code that generates the animations is in `code`.
-The GIFs embedded in the main webpage are located in `gif`.
-Higher quality versions of these animations are available as `mp4`s in `hq`.
+High quality (1440p, 60fps) renders of the animations are available in `mp4` format under `hq`.
+The GIFs embedded in the main webpage were sampled from these animations at 600x338, 30fps, and are located in `gif`.

 To generate the animations from the code, you will need to install `manim`, following the instructions in the link above.
 Don't use the community version; it doesn't seem to be compatible.